apache/shardingsphere/docs/blog/content/material/solution.en.md

 ### Distributed transactions of ShardingSphere

 Integrate existing mature transaction solutions, provide a unified distributed transaction interface for local transactions, two-phase commit and flexible transactions, and make up for the shortcomings of the current solution, the main design goal of the Apache ShardingSphere (Incubating) distribution transactional module is providing a one-stop distributed transaction solution.
 The name of the module is sharding-transaction.
-The three key words of combination of hardness and softness, automation and transparency can be used to summarize the design concept and functional presentation of the sharding-transaction module.
+The three key words of `mixture`, `automation` and `transparency` can be used to summarize the design concept and functional presentation of the sharding-transaction module.

-1.The combination of hardness and softness
+1.Mixture

-At the same time provide XA-based two-phase commit transaction and Saga-based flexible transaction solution, and can be used together.
+Provide both XA-based two-phase commit transaction and Saga-based flexible transaction solution, and can be used together.

 2.Automation